lc-cbot/workshop-austin/README.md

 ```
 4. Next we will add the rule to a scanner.
 In LimaCharlie navigate to "Automation -> YARA Scanners" and click the "+ Add YARA Scanner"

+5. In the drop down you should see the God Mode YARA rule we just created select it.
+For platforms select "windows" and "linux" and click "Save".

 ![YARA SCAN](/img/21_yara_scan.png)